 Ministry is a paradox.
 The responsibility of spreading the gospel and helping others grow in their faith and knowledge of God is one of the most joyful parts in all of life.
 There are seasons of growth and apparent blessing.
-At times, my heart almost bursts with happiness as I watched my husband in his role as pastor.
+As a pastor’s wife, there have been times my heart almost bursts with happiness as I watched my husband in his role as pastor.
 “Why has God been so good?”
 It’s a mystery, but I’m overwhelmed with gratitude.

 But that’s only some of the time.